← Blog |

 Sedentary 1.2 Desk job, no regular exercise

-Lightly active 1.375 1-3 sessions per week, moderate daily walking
+Lightly active 1.375 1-3 sessions per week, some daily walking

 Moderately active 1.55 3-5 sessions per week, semi-active job